10 free quality video resources for teachers

 7. Free documentaries

 The truth is free.
-Freedocumentaries.org found an easy way to bring thought-provoking, educational, and entertaining documentaries to anyone with a high-speed internet connection.
+Freedocumentaries.org makes it easy to access thought-provoking, educational, and entertaining documentaries for anyone with a high-speed internet connection.
 They believe that the mainstream media increasingly practices self-censorship, and that it ignores many opinions and historical events.
 With the media distorting or ignoring information, it’s often very hard to get an accurate picture of a problem, even while watching the news.
 Teaching a much discussed or provoking topic?
 Look for a documentary to go with it.
+These videos are perfect for deep-dive lessons, critical thinking exercises, and classroom discussions.

 8. Teachertube